xuhongl/MCW-Serverless-architecture/HOL/Before the lab.md

 Note: Some aspects of this lab require the use of Google Chrome.
 You may find yourself blocked if using Internet Explorer later in the lab.

-1. Launch Internet Explorer and download [Google Chrome](https://www.google.com/chrome/).
+1. Launch Internet Explorer and download [Google Chrome](https://www.google.com/chrome/)

-2. Follow the setup instructions and make sure you can run Chrome to navigate to any webpage.
+1. Follow the setup instructions and make sure you can run Chrome to navigate to any webpage

 ### Task 4: Validate connectivity to Azure

-1. From within the virtual machine, launch Visual Studio and validate that you can log in with your Microsoft Account when prompted.
+1. From within the virtual machine, launch Visual Studio and validate that you can log in with your Microsoft Account when prompted

-2. To validate connectivity to your Azure subscription, launch Visual Studio, open **Server Explorer** from the **View** menu, and ensure that you can connect to your Azure subscription.
+1. To validate connectivity to your Azure subscription, launch Visual Studio, open **Server Explorer** from the **View** menu, and ensure that you can connect to your Azure subscription

     ![In Server Explorer, Azure is selected, and its right-click menu displays with options to Refresh, Connect to Microsoft Azure Subscription, Manage and Filter Subscriptions, or Open the Getting Started Page.](images/Setup/image8.png "Server Explorer")

 ### Task 5: Download and explore the TollBooth starter solution

-1. Create a new folder on your C: drive named **Hackathon**.
+1. Create a new folder on your C: drive named **Hackathon**

-2. Download the sample application from here: <http://bit.ly/2D0uo6z> and extract to the **Hackathon** folder.
+1. Download the sample application from here: <http://bit.ly/2D0uo6z> and extract to the **Hackathon** folder

 Note: The link above is case sensitive.

-3. From the **TollBooth** folder under **Hackathon**, open the Visual Studio Solution file: **TollBooth.sln**.
+1. From the **TollBooth** folder under **Hackathon**, open the Visual Studio Solution file: **TollBooth.sln**

     The solution contains the following projects: